tdavidson/feedback/survey.md

 ####How prepared was I for the meeting?

-Extremely ("you asked great questions that helped me think about my business") More than most ("you understood my business before we started the pitch") Somewhat ("you had some understanding of the business") Not very ("you knew who introduced us, but that was it") Not at all ("you had no idea who I was or what I was working on")
+-Extremely ("you asked great questions that helped me think about my business") -More than most ("you understood my business before we started the pitch") -Somewhat ("you had some understanding of the business") -Not very ("you knew who introduced us, but that was it") -Not at all ("you had no idea who I was or what I was working on")

 ####Was the meeting valuable for you?